-Maybe you’re lucky—you live in Florida, Arizona, or sunny California.
+Maybe you’re lucky—you live in Florida or sunny California.
 But for the rest of us, it happens sooner or later…the abundant fresh raw foods you’ve been enjoying all summer and fall gives way to anemic, limp, out-of-season “losers” in your produce department.

 Cool or downright cold temperatures drive your appetite up, as does lack of sunlight.
 Meanwhile, your produce options—especially if you shop organic—dwindle to perhaps a choice between oranges or squash.